EMalagoli92/OD-Metrics/docs/iou.md

 \end{split}
 \end{equation}

-For crowd regions in ground truth, this modified criteria for **IoU** is applied.
+This modified **IoU** criterion is applied to crowd regions in the ground truth.

 ## IoU in OD-Metrics